bzz-framework/bzz-angular/README.md

 AuthButton Directive
 ====================

-To simple & fast login method, use the AuthButton directive.
-It has a really nice default CSS and is easy-as-click to make you authenticated.
+bzz-angular comes with an `auth-button` directive.
+The goal is to make it simple to include authentication in your application.
 Just use in your templates:

 ```html
   <auth-button provider="google"></auth-button>